deeri1x/public-instructions/drill-initialization-speedrun.md

 I used a stopwatch and recorded the times I required when doing this drill:

-1. getting the accepted GitHub repo contents into Eclipse: **00:41**
+1. getting the accepted GitHub repo contents into Eclipse: **00:38**
-2. coding a solution to the point that it was passing all tests and had no Checkstyle/PMD issues: **10:17**
+2. coding a solution to the point that it was passing all tests and had no Checkstyle/PMD issues: **05:53**
-3. getting the completed project back up to the GitHub repo and confirming it's there: **00:36**
+3. getting the completed project back up to the GitHub repo and confirming it's there: **00:37**
-4. submitting the repo, waiting for that process to complete,  and looking at the result: **01:24**
+4. submitting the repo, waiting for that process to complete,  and looking at the result: **01:13**

 For steps 1, 3, and 4, you should definitely aim to meet - or beat! - these times eventually.
 (For the first few drills, you will be understandably slower, as you're not used to "the process".)

 As for step 2, you shouldn't expect to meet the time - after all, I wrote the dang thing, so I'm nauseatingly familiar with what needs to be done.
-But taking 3x as much time (so about **30 minutes**) should definitely be within your grasp.
+But taking 3x as much time (so about **18 minutes**) should definitely be within your grasp.

 ## Instructions

 1. Complete the  **//TODO** entries in the `main` method in the `Main` class provided, using the documentation to guide you.
    1. If you have completed the task properly, you will pass all the tests in `MainTests`.
    2. You might find it useful to run your main if your tests aren't passing.
-Here is an example of what you'll see in the console for a correctly working main:
+Here is what you should see in the console for a correctly working main:

 ---
 ---